MajorGirmay/Markdown-challenge/README.md

 * Reading

-	*Siddharta
+	-Siddharta

-	*The power of now
+	-The power of now

-	*Man searching of meaning
+	-Man searching of meaning
 *writting

 *traveling